andreas-deruiter/andreas-deruiter.github.io/_posts/2022-07-13-Building a time machine with Cosmos DB and Kusto.md

 Note that the query pre-filters the data before the line where we call extract_json.
 By leveraging Kusto's highly efficient full-text search this way, fewer objects need to be parsed by extract_json, thereby speeding up this query.

 # Final thoughts
 I've used Kusto as a temporal database in projects for several years and having a lens to the past feels like having super-powers.
 I'll end by mentioning a couple of things that I haven't touched upon yet, but also need careful consideration.

-## Compliance with privacy laws and policies
+## Compliance with privacy laws

-As a business or enterprise, you need to be able to comply with privacy laws.
+The companies we work with need to comply with privacy laws.
 Moreover, your customers, business partners and employees deserve their privacy to be respected.
-Effectually this means that applications and databases need to be able to 'forget' data after a given period.
+Effectually this means that applications and databases need to be able to 'forget' about them after a given period.
 In some cases, you want to go even further and prevent sensitive data from being ingested into your Kusto in the first place.
 Having sensitive data in Kusto means that fewer people may access it, which limits its usefulness.

-Philosophically, Kusto is designed so you can remember as much as possible, and this seems at odds with the privacy requirements of needing to forget.
-That said, Kusto supports multiple mechanisms to forget data, including automated retention policies.
+Kusto supports multiple mechanisms to forget data, including automated retention policies.

-The problem is that these retention mechanisms don't always play well when using Kusto as a temporal database.
-Perhaps this is the reason why Microsoft doesn't actively promote using Kusto as a temporal database.
-There are ways to deal with this though, just keep in mind it's not trivial.
-(Let me know if you want me to write an article about that).
+The problem is that these retention mechanisms by themselves don't play well when using Kusto as a temporal database.
+I'll explain how you can address this in another article.

 ## Beware of bug fixes that require database updates!

-Our Cosmos DB has attributes like timestamp and isActive which are essential for the temporal database queries in Kusto to behave correctly.
-The Cosmos DB application code consistently sets these attributes, so what could go wrong here?
+Temporal tables as described in this post have attributes like timestamp and isActive which are essential for the temporal database queries in Kusto to behave correctly.
+If we design out Cosmos DB application right, we can assume the code to consistently sets these attributes, so what could go wrong here?

+That's a good question, glad you asked!

-Let's say a bug is found in the Cosmos DB application which has nothing to do with the attributes Kusto relies on, such as timestamp.
-The engineering team goes ahead and implements a code fix.
-So far so good, but sometimes a fix also requires data be updated in the Cosmos DB database.
+Let's say a bug is found in the Cosmos DB application which has nothing to do with the temporal table or Kusto.
+The application's engineering team goes ahead and implements a code fix.
+So far so good, but what if this fix requires data be updated in the Cosmos DB database?
 To do that, the engineering team creates a script to update the data directly in the Cosmos DB database, bypassing the code which normally updates attributes like timestamp and isActive.

-Change feed will see those changes and Kusto will be updated accordingly.
-However, if the developer of the script didn't think of updating timestamp and isActive flags in Cosmos DB, or if the script hard deletes records in the database all together, the temporal queries won't return accurate results anymore.
-Now we have a lot of work to find the discrepancies and fix the data in Kusto, which is not simple know that Kusto doesn't even have a command equivalent to UPDATE in SQL.
+Change feed will see those changes and Kusto will be updated with the updated records accordingly.
+However, if the developer of the script didn't think of updating timestamp and isActive flags in Cosmos DB, or if the script hard deletes records in the database all together, the temporal queries will stop to return accurate results.
+Now we have a lot of work to find the discrepancies and fix the data in Kusto, which is further complicated by the fact that we updating data in Kusto is difficult (see https://andreas-deruiter.github.io/2022/07/12/how-to-update-data-in-kusto.html).

 If have seen this happen it the past, especially when the Cosmos DB application developers are not the same people who implemented the Kusto integration.